myelintek/documentation/_templates/getting_started.rst

 Lab
 ***

-Jupyter notebook environment tha then can be runned as job, can be connected to dataset.
+Jupyter notebook environment that can connect to datasets.

-Job
-***

-Job is a run of specific code, can be connected to dataset.

 Template
 ********